-A new BBC drama is to share the true story behind the battle for disabled civil rights in Britain.
+A new BBC drama will share the true story behind the battle for disabled civil rights in Britain – here’s who’s on the cast.

-Provisionally titled Independence Day?
-How Disabled Rights Were Won, the one-off factual drama will tell true story of the people behind an irrepressible campaign of direct action that lead to significant steps forward in the battle for disabled civil rights in Britain.
+Titled Then Barbara Met Alan, the one-off factual drama tells true story of the people behind an irrepressible campaign of direct action that lead to significant steps forward in the battle for disabled civil rights in Britain.

 Ruth Madeley said: “To have the opportunity to play such an incredibly powerful character and tell such an important story is honestly a dream, especially within the context of disabled, deaf and neuro-diverse history.